Nebula-Softworks/Nebula-Client-Development/SECURITY.md

 Only the most recent release will be maintained at all times.
 Once an update has released, all previous versions will be deprecated.

 ## Submitting Vulnerabilities
-Create an issue with the vulenerability report template and follow the instructions there.
+Create an issue with the following Template.
+**What is the Vulnerability?**
+A clear and concise description of what the issue is.
+Eg. There is a memory leak [...]

+**What issues arise from this?**
+A clear and concise description of what the vulnerability can lead to.
+Eg. The application will crash, hackers can siphon data [...]

+**Is this a consistent vulnerability?**
+Yes/No

+**Steps to recreate the vulnerability?**

 ## Disclaimer
 To whom it may concern,